Day 01 - Arrival Kathmandu [1,350m/4,430ft]

 Thank you for joining us on this trek and it has been a pleasure getting to know you during this time.
 We hope this venture has enriched your experience with happy memories.
 Keep in touch and hope to hear from you soon.
 Bon voyage for a safe and pleasant trip home.

-- Twin sharing accommodation at Kathmandu guest house or similar category for 3 nights with breakfast
+- Twin sharing accommodation at Kathmandu guest house or similar category for 3 nights with breakfast in Kathmandu.

-- Twin sharing accommodation at Hotel Dandelion or similar category for 1 night
+- Twin sharing accommodation at Hotel Dandelion or similar category for 1 night in Pokhara.

 - All required permits for trek (ACAP & TIMS Card)